NASP Find-a-Mentor Program

 Once a professional support relationship has been established, mentors will have the option to provide professional support to additional mentees by adding their names back on the list.
 Regardless, mentors should expect potential mentees to make contact directly.

-Mentees are responsible for reviewing the list of potential mentors and initiating contact to establish and negotiate a professional support relationship (i.e., agreed upon goals, frequency and method of contact, etc.).
+Mentees are responsible for reviewing the list of potential mentors and selecting a mentor.
+Once a mentor accepts the request, mentees should work with the mentor to establish and negotiate the logistics of the professional support relationship (i.e., agreed upon goals, frequency and method of contact, etc.).

 NASP members seeking mentorship or professional support can search among potential mentors.